 In companies with external investors, management teams are familiar with projecting financials.
 This is a necessary part of projecting future financing requirements.

-For the increasingly larger number of bootstrapped, or internally financed, companies that are ready to exit, the entire idea of projecting future financial performance is often unfamiliar.
+For internally financed companies that are ready to exit, the entire idea of projecting future financial performance is often unfamiliar.
 Many CEOs have asked me what the benefit is of a projection when so many variables are impossible to predict.

 That’s a good question.